-The objective of the annual report is three-fold.
+The objective of the annual report is threefold.
 The annual report keeps the Government informed about all the updates, communicates about all the modifications or changes, & keeps the LLC members informed about the necessary taxes and costs.
-This article has all the information about New York LLC annual report filing in New York.
+This article has all the information about the New York LLC annual report filing in New York.

 An annual report can be called an address book, as it features all the relevant addresses of the company & the members.
 This yearly report is a record of all the company’s activities in an entire year.
 It is also referred to as the Annual Franchise Tax Report because it helps in filing the franchise tax.

-Contents of the Annual Report
+Content of the Annual Report

-Typically the annual report filed by a New York LLC (or any other business entity for that matter) will include all the information related to its business & members.
+Typically, the annual report filed by a New York LLC (or any other business entity for that matter) will include all the information related to its business & members.
 The standard contents of the annual report or the annual franchise tax report are

 - Office Address of the LLC